 The Southern Islands fishery is almost entirely a pot fishery.
 In the past, many blue cod fishers were primarily rock lobster fishers.
 Therefore, the amount of effort in the blue cod fishery tended to depend on the success of the rock lobster season, with weather conditions in Southland affecting the number of “fishable” days.

-Blue cod is managed by the Ministry for Primary Industries using the Quota Management System (QMS).
+Blue cod is managed by Fisheries New Zealand using the Quota Management System (QMS).

 The risk assessment covers roughly 87% of all blue cod caught in New Zealand.